 Security

-Give every visitor a real-time trust score, automatically flag or block suspicious activity, and review borderline visitors — all from one dashboard.
+Give every visitor a real-time trust score, block suspicious activity automatically, and tune the rules — all from one page under Audience.

 Key concepts